jstolarek/skye-dsh/doc/lineage.md

 TODO
 ----

-  * RowKey instances for single-column tables
+  * polymorphic keys using run-time type equality

   * search for all JSTOLAREK tags

-  * polymorphic keys

-  * generate RowKey instances with TH

   * update description above

-  * implement all example queries

   * think of interface that should be exposed to the user

+  * implement missing cases in lineage transformation

   * try to break the implementation